wdongac/Race-to-the-Top/README.md

 └───Temp
 ```
 `./Code` stores the codes.
+`./Data` stores the relations of the graph and TPCH datasets.
+* `./Information/Graph` and `./Information/TPCH` store the relations for graph and TPCH datasets repectively.
+Only scale \_0 is uploaded here.
+Datasets with other scales, i.e. \_1 \~ \_6, can be found at ???.

 `./Figure` stores the figures used in the paper.
 `./Information` stores the information between base table tuples and joined results for all queries.
 * `./Information/Graph` and `./Information/TPCH` store the information for sub-graph counting querie and TPCH querys repectively.